LindyMan93/EngineeringQuest/README.md

 ## Objective:
 Today you will begin your Engineering Quest.
 It could take you to the depths of the dark web, or it could take you to around the world
-It is up to you to find all the prize.
+It is up to you to find the clues to earn the prize.

 ## Prize:
 Whoever finds the prize will win a free dinner bought by me (Nate).
 Under one condition.
 You all must come to Grand Rapids together for